 Timeline.
-Part I of the qualifying procedure is to be submitted to one's Guidance Committee by the last day of classes for the 2nd semester, third year, April 30.
-The oral defense/advisory meeting for Part I of the qualifying procedure must be held by September 15.
+Part I of the qualifying procedure is to be submitted to one's Guidance Committee by the last day of classes for the 2nd semester, third year.
+The oral defense/advisory meeting for Part I of the qualifying procedure must be held early enough in the fall that students can hold their Part II meeting by the end of the fall semester in their fourth year.
+Assuming that students take the full 60 days between the two meetings, this means that the Part I meeting should happen by mid-September.